 This Figure is based on the LSA 'Build-measure-learn loop', discussed earlier in the paper (Ries 2011b; quoted in Frederiksen and Brem 2017, 178; Gbadegeshin and Heinonen 2016).
 It aims to bring in the intersection of RI-QH iterative processes described in Table 5 above throughout each stage of the life cycle of products, services, and actions, within a start-up.
 While the LSA was initially intended as a product-oriented approach to test product/market fit, when it is combined with the SRSM model, it adopts the social responsibility dimensions of the QH-RI approaches into each step of the product's life cycle.
-While there are certain limitations with LSA, as it is primarily focused on the product/service provided by start-ups, this focus on the social responsibility of the start-up's products is vital for the overall social responsibility of the start-up.
+While there are certain limitations with LSA, as it is primarily focused on the product/service provided by start-ups, this focus on the social responsibility of the start-up.